etendosoftware/docs/docs/developer-guide/etendo-rx/tutorials/installation.md

 ./gradlew install
 ```

-After the database creation, we'll need to compile the project and deploy Etendo ERP to Tomcat with the followin command:
+After the database creation, compile the project and deploy Etendo ERP to Tomcat with the following command:

 ```bash
 ./gradlew smartbuild